On this page

-What Is a Hydration Error?#
+What Is a Hydration Error?

-When Next.js renders a page, it does it twice: once on the server (to send HTML to the browser), and once on the client (React "hydrates" that
+When Next.js renders a page, it does it twice: once on the server to send HTML to the browser, and once on the client where React hydrates that HTML to make it interactive.
+If what React renders on the client does not match what the server sent, you get a hydration mismatch.

 Error: Text content does not match server-rendered HTML.
 Warning: Expected server HTML to contain a matching <div> in <div>.

-The 5 Most Common Causes#
+The 5 Most Common Causes

-1. Date or Math.random() Called During Render#
+1. Date or Math.random() Called During Render

 Server renders at request time.
 Client renders at load time.
 Any value that changes between those two moments will mismatch.